KhairulHasanRakib/picoctf/All-Answer.md

 or

 open webshell then connect ssh with pass then auto run file.sh. just guess your number then boom your answer.

+# 4

+# Binary Exploitation

+heap 0

+Author: Abrxs, pr1or1tyQ

+Description
+Are overflows just a stack concern?
+Download the binary here (https://artifacts.picoctf.net/c_tethys/15/chall).
+Download the source here (https://artifacts.picoctf.net/c_tethys/15/chall.c).
+Additional details will be available after launching your challenge instance.

+Connect with the challenge instance here: nc tethys.picoctf.net 64643

+Answer:

+1. open webshell
+2. connect nc (nc tethys.picoctf.net 64643)
+3. see heap
+4. download source code
+5. analyze code (here showing buffer overflow function. if input data more than 5 bytes then it's cracked. then you can print the flag)
+6. print 2 for input buffer.
+7. write anything must be more than 10/15 character for buffer overflow.
+8. again print heap and see the changes.
+9. finally print 4 for see flag "picoCTF{my_first_heap_overflow_0c473fe8}"

+Your flag might be looking like this.